 There are only a few bridges over the Grand Canal, so the vaporetti stops sometimes on one side of the canal, sometimes on the other.
 For both directions, there is always only one stop, about every 200 meters.
 So you always have a chance to get off and visit one of the many sights and museums on the Grand Canal.
 Many locals also take line 1 for just one stop to cross the Grand Canal.
 When getting back on, always keep in mind which direction the water bus is going, although the problem has been well solved by now with many signs.

 The journey from Piazzale Roma to the final stop of line 1, the island of Lido, takes about 1 hour.
 For the part through the Grand Canal to the stop at St. Mark’s Square you have to allow about 45 minutes, all without interruptions.
 Line 2 takes about 30 minutes to reach Piazza San Marco.

 Waterbus Line 1 Stops – Attractions and Miscellaneous

-► Piazzale Roma : The bus station is where all Venice travellers arrive by car, bus or tram.
+► Piazzale Roma: The bus station is where all Venice travelers arrive by car, bus, or tram.

 ► Ferrovia: The “Stazione Santa Lucia” is Venice’s main railway station.
 All long-distance and local trains arriving on the island of Venice end here.
 Next to it is the church of Santa Maria di Nazareth, an impressive late Baroque building.